 I never travel without a hat, but rarely want to carry it on the plane, so I stuff it with my bikinis or something that won’t crease and lie it brim down on the bottom of my suitcase before packing everything else around it to keep the shape.
 Here are some of my faves…

-My case is from Penneys/Primark, but I just picked a new one there yesterday that’ll feature in my post about Berlin this weekend.
+My case is from Penneys/Primark, but I’ve since switched to another one featured in this Berlin post.
 I’m obsessed with it, a lot more travelling tips coming up!